Workbench best practices

 it sees, which you can use to your advantage to return an intermediate result and explore it directly on the map:

-Example: Exploring bbox
+Example: Exploring bounds

 mid-UDF